gammapy/gammapy/docs/dataformats/file_formats.rst

 Since it's a simple text format it's easy to read or edit in any text editor or put under version control (using e.g. `git <http://git-scm.com/>`__ or `SVN <http://en.wikipedia.org/wiki/Apache_Subversion>`__).
-CVS files are not standardised (there's many variants which causes problems in practice), don't support metadata (e.g. units or descriptions of columns).
+CSV files are not standardised (there's many variants which causes problems in practice), don't support metadata (e.g. units or descriptions of columns).

-A `tabular data package format <http://dataprotocols.org/tabular-data-package/>`__ has been defined with a clear CVS format specification and associated metadata in an extra JSON file (see also `here <https://github.com/astropy/astropy-APEs/pull/7>`__).
+A `tabular data package format <http://dataprotocols.org/tabular-data-package/>`__ has been defined with a clear CSV format specification and associated metadata in an extra JSON file (see also `here <https://github.com/astropy/astropy-APEs/pull/7>`__).

 To read and write CSV data from Python you can use the extensible `astropy.io.ascii` methods